EOSC-synergy/eosc-perf/service_backend/docs/source/advanced/pagination-sorting.rst

 In the case of results, you might be interested into sorting by an specific result field inside the json attribute.
-This behaviour is similar to the already explained into :doc:`</advanced/json-filters>`.
+This behavior is similar to the already explained into :doc:`</advanced/json-filters>`.

 When sorting by a json field use a `path separated by dots` to indicate where to find the value you desire to use to sort.
-In addtion, remember that in general it is a good idea to apply take a look into the benchmark schema related to the search you want to perform in order to ensure your filter applys.
+In addition, remember that in general it is a good idea to apply take a look into the benchmark schema related to the search you want to perform in order to ensure your filter applies.
 Sorting fields that are not available on the result are ignored.